No Introductory Course may be substituted for any other course at any level.

 - The student has appropriate and verified professional experience to satisfy an Introductory Course.

-- The student passes a Graduate Assessment Examination (GAE) in the Introductory Course area.
+- If an exam is available, the student passes a Graduate Assessment Examination (GAE) in the Introductory Course area.

 Students in this degree program must meet the following requirements: